Michelle Phillips: 1977–1986: Solo album, film, and writing

 Phillips's other film credits during this period include roles in the comedy The Man with Bogart's Face (1980), the nature horror film Savage Harvest (1981), about a family being attacked by a pride of lions, and American Anthem (1986).
 On television, Phillips played the mermaid princess Nyah in three episodes of Fantasy Island and Leora Van Treas in Mike Hammer: Murder Takes All (1983), starring Stacy Keach in the title role.
 She appeared in TV miniseries such as Aspen (1977) and The French Atlantic Affair (1979).

-During this time, Phillips began dating actor Grainger Hines, with whom she gave birth to a son, Austin Deveraux Hines, on March 3, 1982.
+During this time, Phillips began dating actor Grainger Hines; she gave birth to their son, Austin Deveraux Hines, on March 3, 1982.
 The following year, she joined the cast of Hotel as the concierge, the daughter of hotel owner Victoria Cabot's rival, who plants his daughter as a spy to further his aim of acquiring control of the St. Gregory.
 Phillips continued to appear in the series until 1986.
 She also had a leading role in the television horror film The Covenant (1985) opposite Judy Parfitt and José Ferrer.
 Her relationship with Hines ended in 1984.

 In 1986, Phillips wrote an autobiography, California Dreamin': The True Story of the Mamas and the Papas, released just weeks after her former husband's autobiography, Papa John.
 In it, she describes events such as her first meeting with Cass Elliot, winning 17 straight shoots at a craps table in San Juan, Puerto Rico when the band was broke and could not afford the airfare back to the United States mainland, and how her writing credit on "California Dreamin'", which still nets her royalties, was "the best wake-up call" she ever had; she was asleep in a New York hotel room when husband John Phillips woke her to help him finish the new song that he was writing.